Practice in California

 In accordance with the California Business and Professions Code and the regulations of the State Bar of California, a student who intends to seek admission to practice law in California must meet all eligibility requirements set forth in the Rules of the State Bar, Title 4 Division 1, Chapter 2 and California Code, Business and Professional Code – BPC Sec.
 6060.
 An application of admission to the California Bar consists of an application for registration, an application for determination of moral character, an application for any required examination, and payment of the required fees.

 In addition to the determination of moral character required by the State Bar, Thomas Jefferson School of Law also considers the moral character of each applicant during the admissions process.
 Each applicant must disclose all required information on their application and if admitted, has the continuing duty of disclosure through graduation.

-The state in which you intend to practice may require that you register with the state bar examining authority prior to or shortly after commencing your law studies.
 California requires that students intending to practice in California register with the State Bar of California within 90 days of the commencement of their law studies.
-Registration forms for California are available online at www.calbar.org.
+Registration forms for the State Bar of California are available online at www.calbar.org.

 Practice Outside of California